erafkin/min_edit_distance/README.md

 Clone the repository.
 Then in the terminal enter `python spelling_correction.py dict.txt misspellings.txt`

 ## Dev
-Developed in python 2.7 for the Dartmouth class CS72 (Accellerated Computational Linguistics
+Developed in python 2.7 for the Dartmouth class CS72 (Accelerated Computational Linguistics)